alaaalloush/Machine_Learning_Engineer/README.md

 This module contains a project to train and deploy a custom PyTorch neural network that classifies "moon" data; binary data distributed in moon-like shapes.

+* Time-Series Forecasting
+This module contains a project to analyze time series data and format it for training a [DeepAR](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html) algorithm; a forecasting algorithm that utilizes a recurrent neural network.
+Train a model to predict household energy consumption patterns and evaluate the results.